mozilla/mp4parse-rust/README.md

 `mp4parse_capi/tests`.
 These tests can be run via `cargo test`.
 - Examples are included under `mp4parse_capi/examples`.
 These programs should continue to build and run after changes are made.
 Note, these programs are not typically run by `cargo test`, so manual verification is required.
-However, `test.cc` is used to  test the foreign function interface via `build_ffi_test.rs` on non-Windows platforms and will be run by `cargo test`.
-  - Examples with `afl` related names are for use with the [american fuzzy lop](http://lcamtuf.coredump.cx/afl/) fuzzer.
-These examples can be run without `afl`, but they can be built specifically to receive input from `afl` via by setting the `fuzz` feature when building.
-E.g. `cargo build --features fuzz` would build the examples with fuzzing options.